 - The ground underneath the concrete may not be able to adequately support the weight of the concrete also causing sagging, which can lead to sinking or cracks.

-- Soil can expand and contract with varying moisture in the air, this can also cause a gap under the concrete or even cause erosion underneath, which is a big factor in settlement or uneven concrete slabs.
+- Soil can expand and contract with varying moisture levels, this can also cause a gap under the concrete or even cause erosion underneath, which is a big factor in settlement or uneven concrete slabs.

 Raising or Repairing your Concrete